Babymoon

 Majorca

-When it comes to deciding where to stay, there’s so much choice in Majorca depending on what facilities you crave.
+When it comes to deciding where to stay, there’s so much choice in Majorca depending on what facilities you’re after.
 We love the Grupotel Picafort Beach hotel, which has a prime spot on Can Picafort’s sandy beachfront.
-There’s a large pool on the terrace with loungers and sea views, plus a spa with sauna.
+There’s a large pool on the terrace with loungers and sea views, plus a spa with a sauna.
 The restaurant is buffet style, with a mix of themed nights and cooking stations, or you can wander into the nearby village for extra restaurant options, plus further shops and bars.

 Check out our holidays to Majorca